duskjs/dusk/README.md

 </p>
 <br>

 Draw is build to be a progressive framework for people to use and build interfaces & web applications.
 Draw tries to take React.component & Vue tag ideas to create a new and orignal format from scratch.
-It needs to be easily scalable between a library and a framework (This can differ between use case).
-The origin is intended to give other developers a easier time when developing.
 <br><br>

 ##### Examples